Functions: Power functions

 What do we know about the value of #n# and #a#?

-The value of #a# is: negative
+The value of #a# is: positive

 The graph is symmetrical in the #y#-axis, hence, the value of #n# is even.